dandiez/cattails-wildwood-story-insights/_wiki_contents/items/VoidlingCat.md

 An unfriendly shadow in the form of a cat.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Common

+Item uid: VoidlingCat

 Sorting priority: 932

-Item uid: VoidlingCat